Skip site navigation (1)Skip section navigation (2)

 AddAttribute attribute:value

 Add an attribute to the radius message and set it to value.
-The
+The at-

-The value can either be numerical, a string, or a hex value.
-If
+value can either be numerical, a string, or a hex value.
+If the

-pretation.
-See the CONFIGURATION SYNTAX section for further de-
+CONFIGURATION SYNTAX section for further details.

 AddVendorAttribute vendor:subattribute:value